-Reserves - Based on the February 23, 2024, General Fund Outlook Statement which was updated to incorporate the new Indian Gaming revenue forecast, the Fiscal Year 2023-24 year-end General Fund balance is projected to be approximately \$13.4 billion.
-The projected decrease in the General Fund balance from the prior year is a result of the State's continued investment in strategic non-recurring infrastructure projects and other initiatives.
-This projected balance includes the remaining \$2.2 billion of contingent appropriations to support the property insurance market, which are not expected to be utilized.
-The Fiscal Year 2023-24 Budget includes a \$1 billion transfer to the BSF, which increases the estimated fiscal year-end balance to \$4.1 billion.
-Including the BSF, total General Fund reserves at fiscal year-end are currently projected at approximately \$17.5 billion.
-Additionally, when \$3.2 billion in various estimated excess trust fund balances are included, the total estimated State reserves at the end of Fiscal Year 2023-24 are approximately \$20.7 billion (43.8% of projected Fiscal Year 2023-24 general revenue collections, excluding Indian Gaming revenues).
-The EPRF received additional appropriations in Fiscal Year 2023-24 but the funds are being used for ongoing hurricane recovery efforts and there is not projected to be a balance in the EPRF at the end of Fiscal Year 2023-24.
+Reserves - Based on the November 20, 2024, General Fund Outlook Statement, the Fiscal Year 2024-25 year-end General Fund balance is projected to be approximately \$10.7 billion (including the approximately \$2.2 billion remaining balance of contingent appropriations for State funded reinsurance to support the property insurance market).
+The Fiscal Year 2024-25 Budget includes a \$300 million transfer to the BSF, which increases the estimated year-end balance to approximately \$4.4 billion.
+Including the BSF, total General Fund reserves at fiscal year-end are currently projected at approximately \$15.1 billion.
+Additionally, when approximately \$3.0 billion in various estimated excess trust fund balances are included, the total estimated State reserves at the end of Fiscal Year 2024-25 are approximately \$18.2 billion (37.5% of projected Fiscal Year 2024-25 general revenue collections).
+The EPRF received additional appropriations in Fiscal Year 2024-25, but the balance has been obligated to fund ongoing disaster relief efforts.